 Silk often comes with instructions to dry clean only.

-Most silk can be washed at home, with care.
 For many years, we were all told that silk had to be dry cleaned.
 The expense put many people off wanting to buy silk.

 It’s true that many labels on silk say “dry clean only”, this is simply brand preference.
 Care labels on garments are only required to state one method of washing and the brand may simply choose to specific dry cleaning because it limits complaints from customers when they didn’t follow directions correctly and ruined that silk dress.